BCThunder/bcthunder.github.io/README.md

 - [Pacman Remake](https://github.com/BCThunder/PacmanRemake.git) A remake of Classic Pacman!
 In this project, I kept practicing object-oriented game programming and I learned how to make enemy AI.

 ### Other Projects
-[DumpsOrFire](https://github.com/BCThunder/DumpsOrFire.git) A music rating website with totally *objective* ratings.
-Made with my classmates Josh H. and Jarred S for our software engineering class
+[Dumps Or Fire](https://jolman.pythonanywhere.com/) A music rating website with totally *objective* ratings.
+Made with my classmates Josh H. and Jarred S for our software engineering class.
+[Github Repository](https://github.com/BCThunder/DumpsOrFire.git)

 ### Socials
 [LinkedIn](https://www.linkedin.com/in/brandon-cobb-0012-xyz/)